cloudnative-pg/cloudnative-pg.github.io/content/blog/building-images-bake/index.md

 ### Dockerfile file

 The Dockerfile is defined as a heredoc string due to Bake's limitation in overriding a remote Dockerfile with a local one.
 However, this approach still lets us modify the FROM directive, allowing us to base our image directly on the CloudNativePG images and add only the specific extensions we need—without rebuilding all of them.

-## There's more!

-You may want to avoid building arm64 images by adding the following:
+## Making your images for specific architectures

+By default, we build the images for `amd64` and `arm64` architectures, which is the recommended approach for most users.
+However, if you want to build images for your specific architecture and so, saving some space, you can override the `platforms` variable in your local Bake file.

 ```hcl
 platforms = ["linux/amd64"]
 ```

-This will override the platforms variable, so the image will be built for a single platform only.

 If you’d like to build everything into your own repository while managing the same tags, that’s also possible.
 We may cover that in a future post.